spacetelescope/webbpsf/docsource/index.rst

 optical propagation library (:py:mod:`POPPY <poppy>`), an implementation of the JWST instruments using that library (:py:mod:`WebbPSF <webbpsf>`), and a graphical user interface (:py:mod:`WebbPSFgui <webbpsfgui>`).

+This documentation explains the programming interface to :py:mod:`WebbPSF <webbpsf>` and :py:mod:`POPPY <poppy>`.
+Further information from an optics perspective may be found in *"Improved PSF Simulations for JWST: Methods, Algorithms, and Validation"*, M. D. Perrin 2011, JWST Technical report JWST-STScI-002469.
+That document describes in more detail the relevant optical physics, explains design decisions and motivation for WebbPSF's architecture, and presents extensive validation tests demonstrating consistency between WebbPSF and other PSF simulation packages used throughout the JWST project.

+The current version of WebbPSF is version 0.2.6, released Nov 7, 2011.
+If you would like to receive email announcements of future versions, please contact Marshall Perrin.

 Contents